ValeevGroup/tiledarray/README.txt

   /// access tile k
   Future<Tile> tile(const TileIndex& k);

+  /// Low-level interface will only allow permutations and efficient direct contractions
+  /// it should be sufficient to use with an optimizing array expression compiler

   /// make new Array by applying permutation P
   Array transpose(const Tuple<DIM>& P);

+  /// Higher-level interface will be be easier to use but necessarily less efficient since it will allow more complex operations
+  /// implemented in terms of permutations and contractions by a runtime

   /// bind a string to this array to make operations look normal
   /// e.g. R("ijcd") += T2("ijab") .
 V("abcd") or T2new("iajb") = T2("ijab")
   /// runtime then can figure out how to implement operations